gabiborges1/projetos/SOFTWARE_ENGINEER_PATTERNS.md

 Not convinced yet? you should read [it](https://www.webfx.com/blog/web-design/why-you-should-use-git/)

+### How to integrate task planning/management and gitflow?

 ### Best practices to high quality code

 - **Practice test driven develop**: code should have unit testing with at least 50% overall code coverage.